Trust4AI/trust4ai/content/publication/conference-paper/index.md

 ---
-title: ' '
+title: 'Mutation Testing in Practice.
+Insights from Open-Source Software Developers'
+subtitle: 'Transactions on Software Engineering, 2024.'
 draft: false
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Ana B.Sánchez
-  - Ana B.Sánchez, José A. Parejo, Sergio Segura, Amador Durán, Mike Papadakis
+  - José A. Parejo
-  - Mutation Testing in Practice.
-Insights from Open-Source Software Developers
-  - IEEE Transactions on Software Engineering, 2024.
+  - Sergio Segura
+  - Amador Durán
-  -
+  - Mike Papadakis

 # Author notes (optional)
 author_notes: